Welcome to today's edition of the Rush 24-7 podcast.

 I think, no.

-A couple places they are laughing at Obama over this.
+A couple places, they are laughing at Obama over this.

-They are making fun of Obama over this.
+They are making fun of Obama over.

 Folks, we've got unemployment.